Statistical Inference for High-Dimensional Linear Regression with Blockwise Missing Data: Theoretical Justifications

 \section{Theoretical Justifications}

-This section provides theoretical justifications of the proposed inference procedures by studying the properties of the proposed estimator $\widehat{\beta}$ and its bias-corrected counterpart $\tilde{\beta}$.
-Throughout, we assume the missing patterns, or the missing variables in each group $r\in [1:R]$, are given, but allow the random group label $\xi_i$ to be dependent on the covariates.
-For technical reasons, we assume for simplicity that the multiple blockwise imputation step (\ref{MI}) is performed using the unsupervised data $\mathcal{D}_1$ and a fixed portion of the supervised data $\mathcal{D}_2$, whereas the construction of estimating functions $g_n(\beta)$ and $g^*_n(\beta)$ is based on the imputed observations of the other portion of the supervised data.
-In practice, however, this sample splitting procedure is not needed, and the proposed method works well empirically when the multiple blockwise imputation step is based on all the available samples; see our numerical results in Sections \ref{simu.sec} and \ref{sec: real}, as well as discussion in Section \ref{diss.sec}.
+This section provides theoretical justifications of the proposed inference procedures by studying the properties of the proposed estimator $\widehat{\bm{\beta}}$ and its bias-corrected counterpart $\widetilde{\bm{\beta}}=(\tilde{\beta}_1, \dots, \tilde{\beta}_p)^\top$.
+For technical reasons, { we assume for simplicity that the blockwise imputation step (\ref{MI}) is performed using the unsupervised samples $\mathcal{D}_1$ and a fixed portion of the supervised samples $\mathcal{D}_2$ preserving the blockwise missing pattern (i.e., the number of groups and the missing variables in each group).
+On the other hand, the construction of estimators $\widehat{\bm{\beta}}$ and $\widetilde{\bm{\beta}}$ is based on the imputed observations of the other portion of the supervised samples $\mathcal{D}_2$.
+In practice, however, splitting the supervised samples $\mathcal{D}_2$ into two parts is not needed, and the proposed method works well numerically when all the samples are used for imputation and inference; }see numerical results in Sections \ref{simu.sec} and \ref{sec: real}.